LuRsT/vspark/README.md

     ▏
     ▋

-You can also choose how many columns do you want the graph to spread out, by changing the env var GRAPH\_SIZE:
+You can also choose how many columns do you want the graph to spread out, by changing the `GRAPH\_SIZE` env variable:

     seq 10 | GRAPH_SIZE=10 vspark
     █▏